Kino's Journey: Other media

 A Kino's Journey drama CD was available through mail order via volume fifteen of MediaWorks' now-defunct light novel magazine Dengeki hp released on December 18, 2001.
 The drama tracks on the CD were originally broadcast on ASCII Media Works' radio program Dengeki Taishō in 2001.Kino's Journey has been adapted into two visual novel adventure games for the PlayStation 2 by Tycoon and ASCII Media Works.
 The first game, titled Kino's Journey —the Beautiful World—, was released on July 17, 2003, and a "best" version was later released on November 25, 2004.
 Most of the story for the first game is taken from volumes one, two, three, five, and six of the original light novels, but there is one scenario written specifically for the game by Keiichi Sigsawa.
 The original soundtrack for the first visual novel was released on July 24, 2003.
 The second game, titled Kino's Journey II —the Beautiful World—, was released on December 1, 2005, and a "best" version was later released on March 8, 2007.
 Like the first game, most of the story is taken from the light novels, but there is another original scenario written by Sigsawa.
-Additionally, the second game came bundled with a thirty-six page book entitled Various Stories —a Beautiful Dreamer— (いろいろな話 —a Beautiful Dreamer—, Iroirona Hanashi —a Beautiful Dreamer—) containing the story of the original scenario written for the game.
+Additionally, the second game came bundled with a 36-page book entitled Various Stories —a Beautiful Dreamer— (いろいろな話 —a Beautiful Dreamer—, Iroirona Hanashi —a Beautiful Dreamer—) containing the story of the original scenario written for the game.
 Both of the visual novels were voiced, mainly using the same cast from the first anime series.
 At one time, ASCII Media Works had planned to release a version for the PlayStation Portable.

 Reception

 As of 2017, around 8.2 million copies of the novels have been sold in Japan.
 The first novel which was published in the US generated positive reviews.
-Newtype USA named it the Book of the Month for November 2006 and called it "inviting and addictive," while AnimeOnDVD said it "sucks you in," and "allows you to experience the journey" with the main character.
-The series has ranked three times in Takarajimasha's light novel guide book Kono Light Novel ga Sugoi!: second in 2006, fifth in 2007, and sixth in 2008.
+Newtype USA named it the Book of the Month for November 2006 and called it "inviting and addictive", while AnimeOnDVD said it "sucks you in", and "allows you to experience the journey" with the main character.
+The series has ranked six times in Takarajimasha's light novel guide book Kono Light Novel ga Sugoi!: second in 2006, fifth in 2007, sixth in 2008, twelfth in 2009, fifth in 2012, and fifth in 2013.